A Message from VNA Health President & CEO Lynda Tanner

 Dear Patients and Friends of VNA Health,

-- We are screening all patients for COVID-19 prior to visiting and are modifying the ways we serve our patients to maintain social distancing and limit close contact whenever possible.
+- Screening all patients for COVID19 prior to visiting and are modifying the ways we serve our patients to maintain social distancing and limit close contact whenever possible.

-- We are communicating daily with our staff to ensure they are informed of the most recent updates.
-Additionally, all staff have received in-depth COVID-19 and infection control training within the last 30 days.
+- Communicating daily with our staff to ensure they are informed of the most recent updates, and providing in-depth training in COVID-19 and infection control.

-- We are requiring members of the public to make advance appointments to visit the Loan Closet and undergo screening for COVID-19 symptoms prior to entry.
-Please call 805.690.6235 to arrange a Loan Closet appointment.
+- Requiring advanced appointments to visit the Loan Closet and screening all Loan Closet visitors for COVID19 symptoms prior to entry.

-- We continue to monitor guidance from the CDC, World Health Organization, California Department of Public Health; and we are working hand-in-hand with the Santa Barbara County Public Health Department to ensure we have the resources and support needed to battle this disease.
+- Monitoring guidance from the CDC, World Health Organization, California Department of Public Health; and working closely with the Santa Barbara County Public Health Department.

 If you have any questions or concerns, please don’t hesitate to call us anytime at 805.965.5555.